xmartlabs/xmartlabs.github.io/_posts/2020-05-04-Why-Sign-in-with-Apple-and-integration-guide.md

 * **User ID**: The unique user ID
 * **Full name**: User could edit his full name before sharing it with your app
 * **Email**: A user's email address, which could either be the real Apple Id user email or an obscured one
-* **Authorization Code & Identity Token**: These are encrypted data your client app will send to the app server.
-This is not always received, it will be available only if the authentication scopes changes (it might be a new app user).
-Otherwise, your app will only receive *User ID* data.
+* **Authorization Code & Identity Token**: These are encrypted data your client app should send to the backend so it  can validate the credentials.

+*Full name* and *Email* are optional and only available for new users, which means, users that are login into the app for the first time.

 ### How do we get this data?